HL7/case-reporting/source/pages/_includes/rr-priority-extension-intro.md

 active: StructureDefinition-rr-priority-extension-intro
 ---

-Priority given to the whole communication or one or more external resources.
+This Extension profile represents the priority given to the whole communication or one or more external resources.